The best books to read on investing

 6. Security analysis - B. Graham

-7. Poor Charlie's almanack - C. Munger
+7. Poor Charlie's Almanac - C. Munger

 8. The most important thing - H. Marks